gravitational/teleport-actions/README.md

 This guidance applies to engineers wishing to make changes to Teleport's GitHub actions.

-Until we build a CI/CD flow for producing the built actions, we must ensure that we commit the compiled `.js` files.
-To do this run `yarn package-${ACTION_NAME}`.
+Until we build a CI/CD flow for producing the built actions, we have provided a series of pre-commit hooks.
+These will ensure source files follow linter rules and also ensure that the built version of the action is up to date.
+Follow the quick-start instructions at <https://pre-commit.com/#quick-start> to install the pre-commit hooks.

 See the GitHub guidance for versioning:
 <https://github.com/actions/toolkit/blob/main/docs/action-versioning.md#recommendations>